Hero 420

-Hero 420 is an Indo-Bangladesh romantic action film directed by Sujit Mondal and Saikat Nasir and produced by Abdul Aziz and Ashok Dhanuka under the banners of respectively Jaaz Multimedia and Eskay Movies.
+Hero 420 is an Indo-Bangladesh joint production romantic action film directed by Sujit Mondal and Saikat Nasir and produced by Abdul Aziz and Ashok Dhanuka under the banners of Jaaz Multimedia and Eskay Movies.
 The soundtrack of the film is composed by Savvy Gupta.
-The film stars Om, Nusraat Faria Mazhar, and Riya Sen in lead role.
-The film was released on 19 February 2016.
-The film's motion poster was released on 27 December 2015.
+The film stars Om, Nusraat Faria Mazhar, and Riya Sen in the lead roles.
+The film was released on 19 February 2016 while the motion poster was released on 27 December 2015.
 It is the remake of 2009 Telugu movie Maska.